 - The graham crackers get blitzed up in the food processor with the butter and sugar, then patted down into the baking dish.

-These no bake cheesecake bars could be changed into just about any fruit flavor that you like.
-During summer months when almost all fruit is available, I like to make these bars with raspberries or cherries.
+These no bake blueberry cheesecake bars could be changed into just about any fruit flavor that you like.
+During summer months when so much fruit is in season, I like to make these bars with raspberries or cherries.

 If you are craving these bars when you can’t get fresh fruit, use frozen.
-You are likely making a puree from the fruit, so cook it down and blend it up!
+You are making a purée from the fruit, so cook it down and blend it up!
 You could use frozen peaches, strawberries or a combination of a few favorites.

 Another option for this recipe would be to turn it into individual parfaits, like these Low Carb No Bake Blueberry Lemon Cheese Parfaits.
 It makes a perfect small treat and they work great for parties!